minorgod/bretts-cheat-sheets/kickass-development-tools.md

 - Has some particularly nice [table components](https://element.eleme.io/#/en-US/component/table) with features for ppl who need fixed width cols, with fixed headers, but still scrollable.

+## Server Config Tools and Services

+[DNS Record Splitter]( https://www.mailhardener.com/tools/dns-record-splitter ) - for fixing fubar SPF records that Google gives and you can't paste into your CloudDNS admin interface.
+Just paste the SPF record into this splitter and check the box to have it quoted to work with Google CloudDNS.
+You might also want to try the other services offered by  https://www.mailhardener.com/ to secure your email.

+[DNSStuff.com free tools](https://tools.dnsstuff.com/) - The original site for testing your DNS records.
+I've been using this site for like 15 years.
+A great free service to test everything related to your DNS and other networking and mail setups.